 Plagiarism i.e. unauthorised use or copying of someone else’s text without citation is prohibited and will automatically result in a Fail grade for the assignment.

-If you are not happy with an assessment of your coursework or a decision on credit transfer/prior learning accreditation, you can appeal orally or in writing by contacting the guidance counsellor, teacher, teaching team or supervisory team who issued the assessment or decision.
+If you are not happy with an assessment of your coursework, you can appeal orally or in writing by contacting the guidance counsellor, teacher, teaching team or supervisory team who issued the assessment or decision.

 Submit your appeal within 14 days of the earliest date on which you could have become aware of the assessment results and the way in which the assessment criteria were applied.

 The assessment appeal process

-- The student requests reassessment from the original assessor within 14 days of being notified of the original assessment.
+- The student requests correction from the assessor in writing within 14 days of receiving the assessment.

 - The original assessor re-assesses the student’s work (e.g. exam, assignment, thesis).

-- The assessor describes the grounds of the assessment in writing and informs the student.
+- The assessor explains the assessment decision and how assessment criteria were applied in writing and gives feedback to the student.

-- If the student is still not satisfied, he or she must contact the secretary of the examination board within 14 days of the reassessment.
+- If the student is dissatisfied with the decision, he/she contacts the secretary of the Examination Board in writing within 14 days of receiving the new assessment.